-The promise of anarchy, resultant with the neurosis that convulsed the hearts and minds of millions of youths at MASSOB and IPOB, was the direct creation of Nigerian state fascism.
-Here, among the Uwazurike-Kanu of Massob-IPOB, we must not forget to include their second cousins in a Rochas of Imo, an El-Rufai of Kaduna, and a lying minister called Lai-Mohammed in major general Buhari’s political regime.
+The promise of anarchy resultant with the neurosis that convulsed the hearts and minds of thousands of MASSOB and IPOB youths was the direct creation of Nigerian religious fascism.
+Here, among the Uwazurike-Kanu of Massob-IPOB, we must not forget to include their second cousins in a Rochas of Imo, an El-Rufai of Kaduna, and a lying information minister called Lai Mohammed in general Buhari’s political regime.
 Their revolting historical antecedents confirm that such dregs of humanity can never provide any intelligent, alternative good from their various caves of operation.
-Adding the hosts of senators and assemblymen, ministers and heads of administration, Nigerians seem doomed to walk the common plank they share in their lack of purpose and direction in their overall African humanity.
+Adding the hosts of senators and assemblymen, ministers and heads of administration, Nigerians seem doomed to walk the common plank they share in their lack of purpose and direction for their overall African humanity.